Bad faith: Theory of justice

 Bad faith is important to the concept of original position in John Rawls' theory of justice, where mutual commitment of the parties requires that the parties cannot choose and agree to principles in bad faith.
 They have to be able, not just to live with and grudgingly accept, but to sincerely endorse the principles of justice.
-A party cannot take risks with principles he knows he will have difficulty voluntarily complying with, or they would be making an agreement in bad faith—which is ruled out by the conditions of the original position.
+A party cannot take risks with principles he knows he will have difficulty voluntarily complying with, or they would be making an agreement in bad faith – which is ruled out by the conditions of the original position.

 Negotiation theory

 Bad faith is a concept in negotiation theory whereby parties pretend to reason to reach settlement, but have no intention to do so.
 For example, one political party may pretend to negotiate, with no intention to compromise, for political effect; for instance, extracting concessions in negotiating over legislation in order to weaken it, while intending from the beginning to vote against the compromise.

 Bad faith in political science and political psychology refers to negotiating strategies in which there is no real intention to reach compromise, or a model of information processing.
 The "inherent bad faith model" of information processing is a theory in political psychology that was first put forth by Ole Holsti to explain the relationship between U.S. Secretary of State John Foster Dulles' beliefs and his model of information processing.
 It is the most widely studied model of one's opponent.
 A state is presumed to be implacably hostile, and contra-indicators of this are ignored.
 They are dismissed as propaganda ploys or signs of weakness.
-Examples are John Foster Dulles' position regarding the Soviet Union, or Israel's initial position on the Palestinian Liberation Organization.
+Examples are John Foster Dulles' position regarding the Soviet Union, or Israel's initial position on the Palestine Liberation Organization.